Krzyzewski K-O'd: North Carolina takes out coach, Duke 81-77

 Chances are Griffin and Banchero will be following Krzyzewski out the door.
 They are the latest in his revolving door of “One and Done” players, though neither they nor Zion Williamson in 2019 could lead Duke back to the promised land.

-North Carolina is back on the verge again, looking for its second title in six years.
-Win or lose, though, 2021-22 will always be remembered as the season North Carolina sent Coach K packing for good.
+North Carolina is back on the verge again, playing in its third final since 2016 and looking for its second title since 2017 Win or lose, though, 2022 will always be remembered as the year North Carolina sent Coach K packing for good.

 More AP coverage of March Madness: https://apnews.com/hub/march-madness and https://apnews.com/hub/ncaa-mens-bracket and https://twitter.com/AP_Top25